masnun/typo/README.md

 The TypeScript codes are in `src` directory.
 All routes are defined in one single `routes.ts` file.
 The routes are imported and used in `index.ts` which also bootstraps the Koa app and adds related middlewares.
 Router related `interface` and `enum`s are in `types/router.ts` file.
 The handlers / controllers are in the `controllers` directory.

+The TypeScript code compiles to JS in `dist` directory.
+The root level `index.js` is not really necessary as it just does a `require` of `dist/index.js` but I personally liked having a root level `index.js` so it remained there.

 #### Why?

 I am already a Koa fan.
 I have recently started exploring TypeScript and so far enjoyed it.
 So I decided to try building a web app with TS and see how it goes.
 Honestly though, this app didn't allow me to explore a lot of TS features.
 I only got to use 3-4.
 But this should work as a starting point for future projects where I get to explore more of TS.